kristoff-it/zine-ssg.io/content/log.md

 - [SuperHTML](https://github.com/kristoff-it/superhtml) (Zine's templating language) dropped Tree Sitter as its HTML parser in favor of a handcrafted implementation that more closely follows the HTML5 spec.
 This brings us **significantly** improved error messages and other advantages.

-  - [It's **highly** recommended you install and configure SuperHTML](https://github.com/kristoff-it/superhtml) as your language server for both HTML and SuperHTML Templates (.shtml) **in order to get in-editor diagnostics and kickass autoformatting**.
+  - [It's **highly** recommended you install and configure SuperHTML](https://github.com/kristoff-it/superhtml) as your language server for both HTML and SuperHTML Templates **in order to get in-editor diagnostics and kickass autoformatting**.
 The repo also offers a Tree Sitter grammar for SuperHTML that incudes a few visual improvements for tags and attributes that have semantic meaning.

     SuperHTML also has a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=LorisCro.super).

-  - SuperHTML follows the HTML5 spec much more closely and, while writing an HTML parser from scratch for it, I learned that self-closing tags (tags with a final `/`) are not a thing in HTML5, so now `<extend>` and `<super>` want no final slash.
+  - SuperHTML follows the HTML5 spec much more closely and, while writing an HTML parser from scratch for it, I learned that self-closing tags (tags with a final `/`) are not a thing in HTML5, so now `<extend>` and `<super>` have been defined as [void elements](https://developer.mozilla.org/en-US/docs/Glossary/Void_element) in SuperHTML and want no final slash nor closing tag.

     Note that SuperHTML will consider an error using self-closing tags in HTML (outside of a `<svg>` scope).

+  - The correct file extension for templates is `.shtml`. **You must rename all your templates to the new file extension** otherwise you will get an error from SuperHTML when it sees non-HTML compliant syntax, since `<extend>` and `<super>` are recognized as void elements only in SuperHTML template files.

 - Scripty has impoved as well: inside of nested loops, it is now possible to access outer `$loop` variables by doing `$loop.up()`.
 Each call to `up()` goes up one level.